Preparing for Your Inspection

 - Signature Line

-- Birthdate, ID Type, ID Number (required for clients who appear under 26 years of age)
+- Birthdate, ID Type, ID Number (all tanning clients must present acceptable identification as proof of age)

 Reminder: Cards must be filled out and signed annually as outlined in OAR 333-119-0050.

 For help on skin typing your clients please refer to the skin typing chart.
 Each customer must be skin typed before they tan.
 Record their skin type number on their client card.
 If you have an electronic system their number must be available in the records.
 The customers skin type number will help you to determine the length of their tanning sessions based on your individual tanning device exposure schedule.
 You can record skin type information on the client card.
 Note: If you laminate one copy you can re-use it each time you skin type a new customer.

 Keep track of bed maintenance.
 You can use the tanning bed maintenance form.
 Record all services performed on the tanning device including lamp changes, part replacement, fan replacement, shock adjustment, etc. Include the date of maintenance, who preformed the maintenance, and the unit hours of each device.
 Reminder: You need an Oregon Licensed Electrician if you are having electrical work done.

 Timer tests are required to be done annually as outlined in OAR 333-119-0100(c)(17).
 Make sure to test the timer for each tanning device and recorded on the Timer Test Record form.